joj-macho/Web-Development-Playground/to-do-app/README.md

 python app.py
 ```

-Visit `http://localhost:5000` in your web browser to access the blog.
+Visit `http://localhost:5000` in your web browser to access the To-Do application.

 The output of the program will look like this: